sorate/Lab-notbook-ECE445/notebooks/javier/README.md

 ### 4/17/2022
 We were able to flash the microcontroller.
 So all the PCB works.
 We have a fully operational PCB.
 ### 4/18/2022
-We receive the physical device from the machine shop.
+We received the physical device from the machine shop.
 ### 4/19/2022
 Mock demo with the TA.
 I realized we should make some changes to the pysical designed.
 The LED PCB is located vertically so the LED is not iluminating the tray and we can have a plastic corner to help the user placing the bill on the tray.